… so far, so?

 The philosophy of The Tao talks about the ‘innate nature’ of beings and things.
 On the path of discovering one’s self, this question arises, inevitably: “What is my innate nature?”

 I found the less I think, evaluate or judge myself, the more I reduce wishful thinking, self‑criticism and comparing myself with others, the closer I approach my innate nature.
 How do I know?
 Because I believe, I have been very close, and it felt great.
 Great?
 A sense of lightness, quiet joy, peace and nothing needs to be done.

 Sometimes, life was in charge and sometimes I believe, it was my choice.
-Due to the high gain of my sensory faculties, I have felt deeply and absorbed ample of memories.
+Due to the high gain of my sensory faculties, I have felt profoundly and absorbed ample of memories.
 Evidently, this supplied my mind with the courage to meander along uncommon and unknown paths; it increased the openness to accept non‑conforming conclusions and fostered the skill to express them with confidence.

 My inspirations for writing arrive from a realm of freedom and nothingness.
 It finds and absorbs me.
 Why me?
 The answer has not reached me, yet.
 All that you see here comes from there.
 When inspiration stops and my keen mind wants to continue all excited, I stop and wait, until this other space opens, again.

 While reading, you may wonder: “Where is he coming from?” or: “Where is he from?”
 Both are portentous questions.
 I am born in Germany, but, this may not be the answer you were expecting.

 There could be another question, likely to cross your mind: “Is his mind okay?”
 And, I won’t argue with you.
-Someone formulated a strikingly simple definition for intelligence: “If you agree with me, you are!”
+Someone formulated a strikingly simple definition of intelligence: “If you agree with me, you are!”
 I am not applying this now, by no means, honestly.

 What I am presenting here, may sometimes not agree with your understanding of matters and things, nor with the postulates of science or domineering Weltanschauung.
 Vive la difference.
 And so be it.